 Handouts were distributed regarding how other states/municipalities were handling the smoking issue.
 Dr. Hoddick asked the members for suggestions on how to approach the issue.
 Dr. Burstein asked if an addition to the sanitary code could be done to outlaw hookah bars.
 Greg Jacobs did not think that hookah could be prohibited, but perhaps “sanitized” to some extent; or to make it more difficult for a hookah bar to be opened.

 Dr. Hoddick suggested that we get legal on board, as well as Lynne Dixon to see if the EC Legislature could be involved.
 The BOH has limited power in these matters.
 Dr. Hoddick will contact Lynne Dixon regarding this matter.

 PUBLIC HEALTH ACCREDITATION

-There was no new business.
-The next BOH meeting was scheduled for May 6, 2014.
+The next BOH meeting was scheduled for September 9 at 3:30 P.M.
 The meeting was then adjourned.